MotoStatz

 Aprilia RS 660 Acceleration & Top Speed

-The RS 660 can manage 0-60 mph in 3.29 seconds which put it right up there with 600 cc Supersport bikes.
-Also, 0-100 mph is achieved in under seven seconds at 6.80 which is very impressive.
+The RS 660 sprints from 0–60 mph in 3.29 seconds, putting it right up there with dedicated 600 cc supersport machines.
+It also reaches 0–100 mph in an impressive 6.80 seconds.

-From 110/120 mph onward most Supersport motorcycles will open a gap and pull away but certainly in the first three to four gears the RS 660 can give them a hard time.
+From 110–120 mph onwards, most supersport 600s will start to open a gap, but in the first three or four gears, the RS 660 can give them a very hard time.

-This is especially if the Supersport rider is caught napping in the wrong gear, as the Aprilia RS 660 will pick up revs and speed faster, and romp away.
+This is especially true if the supersport rider is caught out in the wrong gear, as the Aprilia picks up revs and speed extremely quickly and romps away.

-Despite this, the Aprilia RS 660 still manages an impressive top speed of 147 mph which is about right for the kind of power it produces.
+Despite this, the Aprilia still achieves an impressive top speed of 147 mph, which is about right for its power output.

 Aprilia RS 660